vyos/vyos-documentation/docs/services/dhcp.rst

    This option can be specified multiple times.

-.. cfgcmd:: set service dhcp-server shared-network-name <name> subnet 192.0.2.0/24 domain-name <domain-name>
+.. cfgcmd:: set service dhcp-server shared-network-name <name> subnet <subnet> domain-name <domain-name>

    The domain-name parameter should be the domain name that will be appended to the client's hostname to form a fully-qualified domain-name (FQDN) (DHCP Option 015).

-.. cfgcmd:: set service dhcp-server shared-network-name <name> subnet 192.0.2.0/24 domain-search <domain-name>
+.. cfgcmd:: set service dhcp-server shared-network-name <name> subnet <subnet> domain-search <domain-name>

    The domain-name parameter should be the domain name used when completing DNS request where no full FQDN is passed.
 This option can be given multiple times